NanaTsK/js-module-1/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=flat&logo=github&logoColor=white)](https://github.com/Anatolii2709)
 Anatolii Tokariev | **Full Stack Developer**

-**A big thank you to our team for their contributions to this project!**
+**A big thank you to our team for their contribution to this project!**
 :blue_heart::yellow_heart:

 ====================================================================================